MaheshVerma12/flask_crud_project/README.md

 This is a React JS frontend and Flask backend full stack project.
-This project was done by following tutorials from "Tech With Tim" YouTube channel, although I myself have typed out the backend codes by understanding what is happening.
+This project was done by following tutorials from "Tech With Tim" YouTube channel, although I myself have typed out the backend code by understanding what is happening.
 The link of the YouTube video of this project is -> "https://www.youtube.com/watch?v=PppslXOR7TA&t=2664s".
 The project has a contact model with fields id, first_name, last_name and email and has Flask create, read, update and delete (CRUD) endpoints for the model.
 The description of the backend is given below.
 # Backend API